mluerig/personal-homepage/_posts/2021-11-15-website-with-gh-pages/2021-11-15-website-with-gh-pages.markdown

 image: gh-pages.png
 ---

-*This is a series of posts where I document some of the techy things I do for my work as a scientist.
-My motivation for these posts is to both document the procedures for myself and help share them among the science community.
-My goal is to focus on writing more posts rather than making each post all-encompassing, but if I am missing relevant information please do let me know and I will add it.*

 I like the concept of a personal website to feature scientific interests, resources, or other relevant information related to working as a scientist.
-What I don't like is spending a lot of time manging content or dealing with bloated and unflexible website management systems, like wordpress.

-With [github-pages](https://pages.github.com/){:target="_blank"}, a website and its content can be easily hosted and managed through a regular github repository - just like the one you are looking at right now.
+What I don't like is spending a lot of time managing content or dealing with bloated and inflexible website management systems, like WordPress.
+With [github-pages](https://pages.github.com/){:target="_blank"}, a website and its content can be easily hosted and managed through a regular GitHub repository - just like the one you are looking at right now.
 Together with [jekyll](https://jekyllrb.com/){:target="_blank"}, a generator for static websites that uses [markdown](https://www.markdownguide.org/getting-started/){:target="_blank"}, content management becomes incredibly simple.
 Here is a short introduction to get a website up and running in a few minutes.

-For all the presented methods you will need a github account.
+For all the presented methods you will need a GitHub account.
 For additional guides (e.g. how to connect this do your own custom domain) and for links to free themes, see the end of this post.

 # The simple way: adding content on github.com

 This is more of a proof of principle, illustrating where the website content is hosted and how markdown syntax translates into a website.
 For building a personal or lab-website from scratch, you may want to use the one of the other methods introduced below.

-1. Log into your github account and make a new public repo without any files - I call mine `my-demo-homepage-1`.
+1. Log into your GitHub account and make a new public repo without any files - I call mine `my-demo-homepage-1`.

 2. Go to Settings > Pages > Choose a theme - I chose "minimal".
 Click the "Select theme" button".